daisubc/daisubc.github.io/_news/2021-03-21-adchem-papers.md

 date: "2021-03-21"
 ---

 Congratulations to Daniel, Nathan and Mari for their papers at IFAC ADCHEM 2021.
-Daniel and Nathan's work on *"A Meta-Reinforcement Learning Approach to Process Control"* has been selected for a **Keynote presentation at ADCHEM.**
+Daniel and Nathan's work on *"A Meta-Reinforcement Learning Approach to Process Control"* has been selected for a **Keynote presentation at ADCHEM 2021.**

 ### 1. A Meta-Reinforcement Learning Approach to Process Control
 Pre-print will be shared shortly.